 Payment of Fees

 All fines must be paid to accounts receivable in Workday.
-Additional information about how to pay fines is available here.
+Additional information about how to pay fines.

 University Libraries make every effort to regulate fines according to well-defined standards.
 However, under some circumstances, you may have sound reasons for appealing a fine.
 Please review the Libraries' Borrowing Policies and Procedures prior to filing an appeal.